 Bitcoin mining started as nerds playing with their new hobby.
 Many early miners found their retirement without even knowing it.
 Back when block rewards were 50 BTC, plebs could stack sats with unheard of levels of volume, ease, and profitability.

 With new technology coming out and improving by the day, these plebs no longer are at the forefront of mining.
 Still, bitcoiners are smart.
 They find ways to innovate and learn.
+Transitioning from loud, power-hungry hardware to streamlined solutions like virtual hashrate, which allows anyone to use bitcoin hashrate without the logistical headaches of physical rigs.

 What started as a way for cypherpunks to send money electronically has evolved into multiple publicly traded companies working to secure the strongest computer network in the world.
 This change is a testament to bitcoin’s staying power and true usefulness in society.
 Energy grids want miners for stability.